 For those interested in conceptual art or design, options include jewelry, fibers and textiles, furniture, glassware, and set and exhibit installations.
 Fashion design and illustration offers additional opportunities.
 Industrial design-including conceptual development of cars, home appliances, toys, kitchens, baths, lighting, closets and buildings, products, and environments that are inherently accessible to older people-can lead the way to a career in architecture or landscape architecture.
-Other opportunities include interior design, archivists, curators, and museum technicians.
+Interior design is another growing industry with an expected increase of 16 percent in the next decade.